 Give a ho-hum bathroom a color transfusion.
 The crisp white tile in this bathroom is the perfect companion for the bold orange color used on the upper portion of the walls.
 The vintage-inspired wall-mount sink is a space-saving and showstopping feature.
 Shimmering chrome fixtures, a bold wall color, and a vibrant striped area rug make for an easy and affordable new look.

 Give your bathroom sink star status with a little extra detailing.
 Rather than tiling a whole tub surround or wall, add just a border of tile above the sink vanity.
-Here, elegant blue, white, and brown tiles introduce color and pattern into the bathroom.
-The small mosaic tiles make the vanity area look luxurious and rich.
+Here, sea blue tiles add a sophisticated, spa-like touch to the space between the sink and mirror.

 Get ideas for storing more in a small bathroom.

 Free up floor space in a small bathroom by replacing a boxy vanity with a sleek pedestal sink.
 If you are unfamiliar with plumbing, trade jobs with a friend who knows how to install the sink.
 You're sure to find a pedestal sink that costs less than $100, faucet included, at your local home center or online.